-More recently, atmospheric rivers, or narrow filament-like regions of intense water vapour transport in the atmosphere, have been investigated in response to extreme surface mass balance variations in the northwest of Greenland (Bonne et al. 2015; Mattingly et al. 2018; 2020).
-In most cases, the northeast of Greenland, especially the coastal regions and marine-terminating glaciers, have received little or no attention during these stand-out years, possibly due to weaker teleconnection signals (Lim et al. 2016) or due to low spatial resolution data (Oltmanns et al. 2019).
+Widespread summer melting was observed over Greenland in 2007, 2010 and 2012 due to the particularly warm summers (Tedesco et al. 2013, Lim et al. 2016, Hanna et al. 2014a, Bonne et al. 2015).
+In most cases, the northeast of Greenland, especially the coastal regions and marine terminating glaciers, have received little or no attention during these stand-out years, possibly due to weaker teleconnection signals (Lim et al. 2016) or due to low spatial resolution data (Oltmanns et al. 2019).
 Similarly, prior to the mid 2010's, the majority of melting was located in the southern and western parts of Greenland, leading to vast research for these regions (e.g van de Wal et al. 2005; 2012; Tedstone et al. 2017; Kuipers Munneke et al. 2018).
 However, after the mid 2010's, the highest melt anomalies were located in northern Greenland, especially in 2014 and 2016 (Tedesco et al. 2016).
-Recently, a low-permeability ice slab was identified in northeast Greenland and within 79 °N Glacier (MacFerrin et al. 2019).
+Recently, a low-permeability ice slab was identified in northeast Greenland and within 79°N Glacier (MacFerrin et al. 2019).
 The meters-thick, englacial layers of refrozen melt water enhance melting and runoff processes and are sustained with relatively small amounts of melt water from drainage of SGLs (MacFerrin et al. 2019).
 With a warming climate, it is likely that the ice slabs will become more widespread and persistent, although more research is required to investigate the glacio-hydrology in these regions.
 In a recent review paper, Flowers (2018) highlighted that further investigation into surface melt water volume, drainage and runoff from marine-terminating glaciers is required.

-The specific aims of this study are to investigate: 1) the spatial distribution of SGLs over the 79 °N glacier, 2) the life-cycle of lake development, 3) the atmospheric and topographic controls on melt pond evolution in the northeast of Greenland between 2016 and 2019 and 4) whether and how conditions have changed since the Sundal et al. (2009) study in the early 2000s.
+The specific aims of this study are to investigate: 1) the spatial distribution of SGLs over the 79°N glacier, 2) the life-cycle of lake development, 3) the atmospheric and topographic controls on melt pond evolution in the northeast of Greenland between 2016 and 2019 and 4) whether conditions have changed since the Sundal et al. (2009) study of the region in the early 2000s.
 To accomplish this, we use a combination of very high-resolution (10m) Sentinel-2 data, high-resolution (1km) atmospheric modelling output from the Polar Weather Research and Forecasting (PWRF) model and surface mass balance estimates from the COSIPY model, as well as in-situ observations.